Skip to contents

 Simulating without hospitalisations and/or deaths

-The onset-to-hospitalisation (onset_to_hosp) and onset-to-death (onset_to_death) arguments can also be set to NA in which case the date of admission ($date_admission) and date of death ($date_death) column in the line list will contains NAs.
+The onset-to-hospitalisation (onset_to_hosp) and onset-to-death (onset_to_death) arguments can also be set to NULL in which case the date of admission ($date_admission) and date of death ($date_death) column in the line list will contains NAs.

 linelist <- sim_linelist(